m-nash/azure-proto-sdk/XmlDocStandard.md

 ```
         /// <summary>
-        /// Construct an object used to create a [Resource]
+        /// Construct an object used to create a [Resource].
         /// </summary>
 ```